Pedro Zamora: 1994: After The Real World and death

 As a gesture of gratitude for his work, Clinton asked if there was anything he could do for the Zamora family.
 They replied that they wanted Zamora's remaining siblings in Cuba to be with him in his final days.
 This resulted in Alonso R. del Portillo, Attorney General Janet Reno, Secretary of Health and Human Services Donna Shalala, and Florida Congresswoman Ileana Ros-Lehtinen forming an agreement with Cuba that would admit 20,000 Cubans per year to the United States.
 Zamora's three brothers and their families arrived in the next couple of weeks, reuniting the family for the first time in 14 years.

 On October 21, Winick announced that MTV had set up a trust fund in order to pay for Zamora's medical costs, as Zamora had no medical insurance.
 He had received Medicaid, but was rejected for any private company coverage due his pre-existing condition of HIV.

 Before his hospitalization, Zamora told his family to not keep him alive by artificial means—his mother had a prolonged death, and he wanted to spare his family that pain.
 Zamora developed a high fever.
 Once he became unresponsive, his family honored his wishes and withdrew life support.
 Surrounded by his family, longtime friend Alex Escarano, Sasser, Winick, and Ling, Zamora died at 4:40 a.m.
 EST on November 11, 1994, at the age of 22, hours after the final episode of The Real World: San Francisco aired.
 He was buried on November 13.

-Legacy and tribute
+Legacy and tributes

 After his death, Zamora was publicly praised by President Clinton and Donna Shalala for his leadership and work in educating high school students, saying that through his appearance on The Real World, Pedro had become a part of viewers' families, and that all people who watched the show could now say that they knew someone who had lived with AIDS.

 MTV broadcast A Tribute to Pedro Zamora, a special memorial program, in Zamora's honor.

 On February 28, 1995, the portion of the street in front of McMillan Middle School in Miami was renamed Pedro Zamora Way in a ceremony attended by Zamora's father and sister Mily.

 A number of organizations were created in Pedro's name, including: